-Seth Godin talks this about making art and delivering it to others, saying, “Here.
+Seth Godin talks about making art and delivering it to others, saying, “Here.
 I made this.
 I hope it speaks to you.”
 If it doesn’t speak to that person, it’s not for them.
 They’re not the right audience.
 Florence Foster Jenkins isn’t for everyone—but she did find her audience.
 So can you.

 If you’d like company on your journey, join me for Face to Face: Working with Your Inner Writer, starting in June.
 We’ll spend four weeks writing as only we can.
 You can find all the details at the link above—and please don’t hesitate to email me if you have questions.